Goats climb trees in Morocco

 There are no words exchanged as there are two languages here, yet these kids play for over one hour together happily.

 Why can’t the rest of the population of this world do the same?

 Language is not a barrier to friendship.

-We may be different races, different colours and speak different languages.
+We may be of different races, different colors and speak different languages.

 They take turns.